AmericanGeezus/TeamsFunctions/README.md

 ### Current issues

 - Figuring out Pester, Writing proper Test scenarios
-- Continuous Improvement and Bugfixing for BETA Functions
+- Continuous Improvement and Bugfixing for BETA and RC Functions

 ### Update/Extension plans

 - Adding all Policies to `Set-TeamsUserPolicy` - currently only 6 are supported.
 - Performance improvements, bug fixing and more testing
+- Adding Functional improvements to lookup
+  - Finding specific Call Queues that have a specific Agent assigned as a User or as an Overflow/Timeout target (maybe even cascading through linked Groups... depending)
+  - Auto Attendant extensions (TBA)
+  - Licensing.
+Embedding of new Functions and replacement of current Variables. (v21.01)
+  - etc.
 - Comparing backups, changed elements for Change control...
 Looking at Lee Fords backup scripts :)

 ### Limitations

-- Testing
-  - Currently, only limited Pester tests are available for the Module and select functions.
-  - No Pester tests exist for Functions that require a Session to AzureAd or SkypeOnline - I cannot figure them out yet.
-  - All Testing is done with VScode and my trusty ISESteroids.
+- Testing: Currently, only limited Pester tests are available for the Module and select functions.<br />No Pester tests exist for Functions that require a Session to AzureAd or SkypeOnline - I cannot figure them out yet.
+All Testing is done with VScode and my trusty ISESteroids.
-- Functions
-  - `Connect-SkypeOnline` still seems to be timing out, despite `Enable-CsOnlineSessionForReconnection` being run - Recent improvements should stabilise these now, but I will still test them more thoroughly.&nbsp; <br/>**UPDATE**: v20.08 should hopefully be able to alleviate this. - Reconnection attempt is taken if connection is broken.
-  - `CallQueue` Scripts are nearing RC status.
-The functionality is tested and working but we might yet find bugs for them.
-  - `AutoAttendant` Scripts not fully tested yet.
-They have improved a lot, but are still BETA - Handle with Care!
-  - I try to build my scripts so that they are very talkative, if you get stuck, `-Verbose` should be able to help

 *Enjoy,*